secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ### Legal Notice
 {: #legal-notice}

-When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+{% include type='note' content='When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.' %}

-### AI Content Policy
-{: #ai-content-policy}

-In the interest of accuracy, quality, and license of the project, contributing using AI generated code and content of any kind is forbidden.
+{% include type='warning' content='In the interest of accuracy, quality, and license of the project, contributing using AI generated code and content of any kind is <em>forbidden</em>.' %}

 ### Reporting Bugs
 {: #reporting-bugs}